Contact Us Today!

 In the next 24 hours, CPS will begin the process of:

-- Conducting interviews – A caseworker will either come to your home or call you to interview anyone involved, or anyone who could serve as the witness.
-This includes the child's parents and any other family members, as well as the child or children themselves.
+- Conducting interviews – A caseworker will either come to your home or call you to interview anyone involved or anyone who could serve as the witness.
+This includes the child's parents and any other family members and the child or children themselves.

 - Holding health examinations – A caseworker will often attempt to get your child to take medical or psychological tests to see whether they have been neglected or abused.

 - Collecting explanations – To complete the report, a caseworker must account for the allegations that have been made against you, which usually happens a day after the interviews.
-This is the point in time where you must also clarify or explain the contexts or circumstances of physical injuries, emotional health, or any apparent safety concerns that were cited in the accusation.
+This is the point where you must also clarify or explain the contexts or circumstances of physical injuries, emotional health, or any apparent safety concerns cited in the accusation.

 Should the worst scenario happen, and your child is taken away from you, remember that you will have the chance to fight for their return at the adversary hearings.